Singh-Lab/PertInInt/README.md

   wget http://compbio.cs.princeton.edu/pertinint/${PERTININT_TRACKS}
   tar -xvzf ${PERTININT_TRACKS}
   ```

+* **Ensembl ID &rarr; Gene Name mapping.** In order to parse .maf files containing mutations annotated to gene *names* rather than to Ensembl gene identifiers, we provide a mapping of Ensembl identifiers to primary HGNC gene symbols in `GRCh38_ensembl_gene_list.tsv.gz`.
+You can customize this file to associate each Ensembl gene identifier with any other useful gene identifiers.

 ### 2: Downloading (optional) preliminary data

 * **Somatic Mutations.** PertInInt runs on any input .maf file.
 We tested PertInInt using a .maf file containing somatic mutations from all 33 TCGA cancer types, obtained from [NCI's Genomic Data Commons](https://gdc.cancer.gov) on December 6, 2018.
 To download this aggregated .maf file to test on, run the following: